MdTahmidKhan/Project1/README.md

 # Project1
-This project is about connecting to a locally stored Hive database using scala, and execute some queries through Spark SQL
+This is a Scala console application able to retrieve data using Hive.
+It uses 4 locally stored game databases to generate 6 user queries.
+The user can choose from a menu to view the tables, and insert or delete data The 6 queries are menu driven, and mapped to respective numbers The tables are partitioned according to game genres